Home > Hardware > Choosing Right Hardware for Doors & Windows

 • Door Hinges

 • Electrical Door Locks

 • Door Stoppers

 • Door Push/Pull Plates

-Apart from uPVC profiles, glass and gaskets, the hardware also plays the important roles to make a complete product, says Avanish Singh Visen, Chief Executive Officer, Encraft India.
-Below mentioned are few important hardware’s used, says Visen:
+Apart from uPVC profiles, glass and gaskets, the hardware also plays an important role in making a complete product, says Avanish Singh Visen, Chief Executive Officer, Encraft India.
+Below mentioned are a few important hardware used, says Visen:

 Choosing The Right Kind Of Hardware For Windows And Doors

-A lot of considerations namely durability, operational ease, and post-operational issues, warranty and requirements as listed by the regional fire norms go into the selection of hardware, observes Eshwar.
+A lot of considerations namely durability, operational ease, post-operational issues, warranty and requirements as listed by the regional fire norms go into the selection of hardware, observes Eshwar.
 It is very much important to choose the right kind of hardware, says Kale.
-Window and doors are moving elements in façade.
-Also in case of failure, they create life threatening situation and in case of an emergency like fire escape window, they have to operate perfectly.
-Most of the hardware need pre-assembly if hardware comes in preassembled format installation of hardware will be user friendly, adds Kale.
+Window and doors are moving elements in the façade.
+Also in case of failure, they create life-threatening situations and in case of an emergency like a fire escape window, they have to operate perfectly.
+Most of the hardware needs pre-assembly if hardware comes in a preassembled format installation of hardware will be user-friendly, adds Kale.

-Performance of a window is directly related to the choice of correct hardware and systems, says Uday Shetty.
-“We recommend the process of compatibility check to sampling to quality installation methods”, he adds.
+The performance of a window is directly related to the choice of correct hardware and systems, says Uday Shetty.
+“We recommend the process of compatibility checks to sample to quality installation methods”, he adds.
 According to Visen, any hardware selection should be primarily based on specification and suitability.
 It is highly important and advisable to consider the below-mentioned points to avoid application failures:

 Does the hardware require any adjustment to frame cutting sizes?